 About Gone Viking: A Travel Saga: “Bill Arnott guides readers on an epic literary odyssey following history’s most feared and misunderstood voyageurs: the Vikings!
 To ‘go Viking’ is to embark on an epic journey.
 For more than eight years, Bill Arnott journeyed throughout the northern hemisphere, discovering sites Scandinavian explorers raided, traded, and settled – finding Viking history in a wider swath of the planet than most anthropologists and historians ever imagined…” Read more by Rocky Mountain Books.

-Add the book to your summer reading list and join us for the discussion at DACR!
-You can buy Gone Viking: A Travel Saga on Amazon.
+Add the book to your reading list and join us for the discussion at DACR!
+You can pre-order Gone Viking: A Travel Saga on Amazon.
 The book will be released on September 29th.

 Book Talks by Bodil Jelhof Jensen

-Read more about the DACR 2020 book talks.
+Read more about Bodil’s DACR 2020 book talks.

 Read more about Bodil Jelhof Jensen.

 The book talks will cover the following books by Agnes Jelhof Jensen: